Canon 100D vs G1X Mark III

 Review summary: Canon 100D vs G1X Mark III

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon G1 X Mark III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 100D: